geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 Yeah, if someone wants to write the ACO shader compiler back in, that's pretty easy.
 I can't believe I'm offering $300 for that.
 Crypto hash function, I know there's some progress on Blake.
-If someone can get a crypto hash function, that's like...
+If someone can get a crypto hash function, that's like..
 Blake is probably not that great for content address.
 It only has 2 to the 64 bit collation resistance.
 What do you mean?
 Someone has a collision in Blake?